adamhsparks/theme.usq/README.md

 ![](README-unnamed-chunk-12-1.png)

-Use the USQ colours to fill the boxplots while using `drv` (*e.g.*, 4-wheel drive, front-wheel drive or rear-wheel drive) for the boxplot colour.
+Use the USQ colours to fill the box-plots while using `drv` (*e.g.*, 4-wheel drive, front-wheel drive or rear-wheel drive) for the box-plot colour.

 ``` r
 p5.1 <- ggplot(mpg, aes(class, hwy)) +